 Elbaite offers the widest range of gem-quality tourmaline colors, due to lithium traces combined with other coloring elements.

-Rubellite or red tourmaline is caused by manganese, but if the color becomes less vibrant under different light sources, it may be called pink tourmaline.
+Rubellite or red tourmaline is caused by manganese.
+However, if the color becomes less vibrant under different light sources, it may be called pink tourmaline.

 Indicolite or blue tourmaline can appear purplish blue or bluish green, depending on the amount of iron and titanium.

-Verdelite or green tourmaline can resemble emerald, but if its color is caused by chrome and vanadium, it’s called a chrome tourmaline.
+Verdelite or green tourmaline can resemble emerald.
+However, if its color is caused by chrome and vanadium, it’s called a chrome tourmaline.

 Achroite or colorless tourmaline is rare.